ibm-cloud-docs/vpc/acl-create.md

 Where:

+`ACL_NAME`
-* `ACL_NAME` is the name of the network ACL.
+:   Name of the network ACL.
+`VPC`
-* `VPC` is the ID of the VPC.
+:   ID of the VPC.
+`--rules`
-* `--rules` are the rules for the ACL in JSON or JSON file.
+:   Rules for the ACL in JSON or JSON file.
+`--source-acl-id`
-* `--source-acl-id` is the ID of the network ACL to copy rules from.
+:   ID of the network ACL to copy rules from.
+`--resource-group-id`
-* `--resource-group-id` is the ID of the resource group.
+:   ID of the resource group.
 This option is mutually exclusive with `--resource-group-name`.
+`--resource-group-name`
-* `--resource-group-name` is the name of the resource group.
+:   Name of the resource group.
 This option is mutually exclusive with `--resource-group-id`.
+`--output`
-* `--output` specifies output in JSON format.
+:   Output in JSON format.
+`-q, --quiet`
-* `-q, --quiet` suppresses verbose output.
+:   Suppresses verbose output.